binipringle/crim-outline/index.md

 **110.10 Attempt to commit a crime; no defense.** If the conduct in which a person engages otherwise constitutes an attempt to commit a crime pursuant to section 110.00, it is no defense to a prosecution for such attempt that the crime charged to have been attempted was, under the attendant circumstances, factually or legally impossible of commission, if such crime could have been committed had the attendant circumstances been as such person believed them to be.

+## Solicitation crimes and accomplice liability

+**NYPL Section 100.00 (5th Degree Solicitation)**  (1) with intent that another person engage in conduct constituting a crime, (2) he solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct.

+**NYPL §20.00: Criminal Liability for Conduct of Another** When one person engages in conduct which constitutes an offense, another person is criminally liable for such conduct when: acting with the mental culpability required for the commission thereof, he solicits, request, commands, importunes, or intentionally aids such person to engage in such conduct.

+## Steps of analysis

+**MENS REA 	MENS REA 	MENS REA**

+You need:

+1. Intent to commit the underlying crime
+2. The mens rea for the Attendant Circumstances of the underlying crime (if there are any)

+NOTE: It’s NOT possible to attempt a reckless/negligent result crime.
+You need:

+1. Intent that another person commit the crime
+2. Intent to solicit, request, command, importune or otherwise attempt to cause such other person to engage in such conduct

+(presume that mens rea term modifies everything in the statute) 	You need:

+1. The mental culpability required for the underlying crime
+2. Intent to solicit, request, command, importune, or intentionally aid such person to engage in such conduct

+NOTE: It’s possible to be an accomplice of a reckless/negligent result crime.

+**ACTUS REUS 	ACTUS REUS 	ACTUS REUS**

+Required Actus Reus elements:

+1.	engages in conduct which tends to effect the commission of such crime.
+(USE TESTS)
+2.	voluntary act 	Required Actus Reus elements: (1) solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct; (2) voluntary act
+3. need to show the other person committed the underlying crime
+4. Affirmative Defense: Renunciation

 <p style="margin-left:7%; margin-right:10%;"><b>People v.
 Gentry (1987)</b> (Couple drinking heavily, argument, man doused woman with gasoline, woman said she went to kitchen and accidentally set herself on fire.)</p>